When is Celebrity Big Brother 2018 on TV?

 Is there a trailer?

-Not quite – but Channel 5 did release a brief clip to show off the brand new Big Brother eye, which is seen amidst some stormy visuals.
-Check it out below.
+Channel 5 did release a brief clip to show off the brand new Big Brother eye, which is seen amidst some stormy visuals, and now they’ve revealed a proper trailer.
+Although there are still no confirmed celebs in it, sadly…

+Hope you’ve all enjoyed your ‘Fun in the sun’…… because A STORM IS COMING.
+Celebrity Big Brother: Eye Of The Storm starts Thursday 16th August at 9pm on @channel5_tv #CBB @bbuk pic.twitter.com/uuj7FDG8YY

 Who are the new contestants?